the-pod-shop/opnsense-helper/README.md

 pip install opnsense-helper
 ```

 ## usage
 - before you create Vlan-Interfaces you need to add them first using the add_vlan method
-- you can also add them via config file but this requires a reboot and it's not yet implemented

-## usage
-- before you create Vlan-Interfaces you need to add them first using the add_vlan method